SafeCare BC Logo

 Instructions

-Read the background out loud and use the guiding questions to facilitate a group discussion.
+Read the background aloud and use the guiding questions to facilitate a group discussion.

 Background

-Although a moderate level of stress can improve your efficiency and mental clarity, it is a fine line before that stress becomes harmful to your health.
-You may have reached that point if you are feeling like you’ve lost control of your life, you feel guilty about neglecting your different roles, you frequently find it difficult to concentrate on the task at hand or you’re always tired.
+Although a moderate level of stress can improve your efficiency and mental clarity, it is a fine line before it harms your health.
+You may have reached that point if you feel like you’ve lost control of your life, feel guilty about neglecting your different roles, frequently find it challenging to concentrate on the task at hand, or you’re always tired.

 Guiding questions

-• What activities do you do, which you might consider to be self-care?
-If you can’t think of any, what activities would you like to do?
+• What activities do you do that you might consider to be self-care?
+What activities would you like to do if you can’t think of any?

 • What barriers exist that might prevent you from doing your self-care activities?
 How can you overcome them?